Can I be sent to prison?

 Culpable Neglect is very difficult for a local authority to prove.
 Let us assume that you had recently purchased a new car or had just returned from an expensive holiday.
 You may find that you do not have enough money to then pay your council tax.
 The local authority could then issue a Liability Order.
 Using this scenario, the local authority could accuse you of culpable neglect.
 In simple terms; it is where a person neglects to pay a ‘priority debt’ (such as council tax) and instead; spends money on ‘non priority’ items or goods (such as a holiday etc).

 What steps must the local authority take before considering committal proceedings?

 Before issuing a warrant of commitment, the court must hold a ‘means enquiry’ and you must be present.
 The summons would tell you the date on which you need to attend.
 If you fail to respond to the Summons the local authority will in most cases request that the court issue a warrant for your arrest.
 When you attend a ‘means enquiry’ you will be required to complete a very simple Income & Expenditure calculation.
 This is so that the Magistrate may consider an affordable payment arrangement as an alternative to committal.

 The bailiff told me that I could be sent to prison.

 For the avoidance of doubt, bailiffs/enforcement agents must not make such threats and to do so, is a serious abuse of Item 10 of the Taking Control of Goods National Standards for Enforcement Agents 2014.
 Such a threat is also grounds for a Formal Complaint to the local authority.

-If you have any queries about council tax enforcement or are experiencing difficulty in getting a payment agreement accepted by the bailiff company, you can email a question to Bailiff Advice using our very popular Question page.
-Alternatively, you can contact us by phone.
-Details are on our Contact page.
+If you have any queries about a council tax enforcement or are experiencing difficulty in getting a payment agreement accepted by the bailiff company you can email a question to us using our very popular Enquiry Form.
+Alternatively, you can contact our helpline.
+See our Contact page for details.